 If you wish to reserve any kids or milkers, then a $100 deposit per kid/milker is required ( quickly refunded if the kid born is of the wrong sex).
 There will be no refund of deposits on cancelled orders.
-Please make checks payable to: Christen Adels and mail to address on our home page.
-If you need a CVI, then that cost paid by the buyer.
+You may either use PAYPAL (contact us for Paypal address please), or make checks payable to: Christen Adels and mail to address on our home page.
+If you need a CVI, then that cost is paid by the buyer.
 Once the kid or milker leaves the farm, we cannot accept responsibility if anything happens to it after that.
 We ask that you carefully inspect any animal you are purchasing before loading, as all sales are final.
+Sorry, but we no longer fly kids.

 All costs must be paid and clear the bank prior to the shipping date.
-Listed prices are for pre-ordered kids picked up or shipped prior to one month of age.
-Boarding fees will be charged after that time.
+Listed prices are for pre-ordered kids picked up prior to three weeks of age.
+Boarding fees may be applied after that time.
+I have Parkinson's Disease, so if you are able to pick up your kid even sooner, it would be greatly appreciated.

 We reserve the right to retain any kid that is born.